Introduction to the Resurrections

 The Bible reveals that, at this present time in the plan of God for the salvation of humanity, all people fall into one of three categories: the saved, the lost, and those who have not had an opportunity for salvation.
 And all people represented by these categories will take part in one or more of the four general resurrections mentioned in the Bible.

-1. The first resurrection at the return of Christ is for the righteous dead of all ages.
-They are the ones who were given an opportunity for salvation prior to the return of Christ, and because they lived a life of obedience to God and his ways, they will receive eternal and immortal life in the Kingdom of God.
+- The first resurrection at Christ's return is for the righteous dead of all ages.
+They are the ones who were given an opportunity for salvation prior to Christ's return, and because they lived a life of obedience to God and his ways, they will receive eternal and immortal life in the Kingdom of God.
 See Rev.20:4-6;12.

-2. The second resurrection is for the dead of national Israel who have never had their first opportunity for salvation.
-See Ezekiel chp.37.
+- The second resurrection is for the dead of national Israel who have never had their first opportunity for salvation.
+See Ezekiel, chapter 37.

 The Bible reveals the great love and fairness of God toward humanity through each of these four general resurrections of the dead.

-In his infinite wisdom, the Eternal God has carefully designed his plan for humanity in order that every person will be given an opportunity to have eternal life (read the entire 18th chapter of Ezekiel).
+In his infinite wisdom, the Eternal God has carefully designed his plan for humanity in order that every person will be given an opportunity to have eternal life (See Ezekiel, chapter18).
 The vast majority of people who have lived throughout history have died without ever hearing or understanding God's plan.

 The comforting truth is that the majority of humanity, past and present, are neither saved nor lost.
 They simply have not yet been given an opportunity for salvation.